Research

 I focus primarily on understanding the political psychological foundations of geographic polarization (including especially the urban-rural divide).
 In related research, I study the relationship between political communication, nationalization, and partisan polarization.
 My research focuses overwhelmingly on the United States, but I have related projects investigating regional resentment (e.g., the “North vs. South Divide”) in the United Kingdom.

-My work has been published in Political Behavior(x3), Political Geography, Political Research Quarterly(x2), Legislative Studies Quarterly, American Politics Research, Prevention Science, and Publius: The Journal of Federalism, and featured by the New York Times, The Washington Post, The Atlantic, Fox News, News Nation, The National Review, New York Magazine, and Slate Magazine.
+My work has been published in Environmental Politics, Political Behavior(x3), Political Geography, Political Research Quarterly(x2), Legislative Studies Quarterly, Environmental Politics, American Politics Research, Prevention Science, and Publius: The Journal of Federalism, and featured by the New York Times, The Washington Post, The Atlantic, Fox News, News Nation, The National Review, New York Magazine, and Slate Magazine.

 I have also contributed commentary to The Hill, The Washington Post, The Brookings Institute, The Niskanen Center, Democracy Journal, Washington Monthly, The U.S. Centre at the London School of Economics, and National Public Radio.